IrisChase/IVD/README.md

     state three:
     }

-And then only one of those states will be active in that element at any given time.
+And then only the last state to be set will be active in that element at any given time.

 ## Positioning

 Widget hierarchies tend to be very ridged.
 In traditional GUI toolkits, this is because each widget "owns" it's children, and reparenting is an arduous task.
-HTML isn't much better, where even if you use Javascript to restructure the DOM, it still has a specific default defined in a very different way from the dynamic structure.
+HTML isn't much better, where even if you use JavaScript to restructure the DOM, it still has a specific default defined in a very different way from the way that your dynamic structure is defined.

-This makes it difficult to create GUIs that are easy to re-arrange, or to exhibit dynamic, drag and drop behavior.
+This makes it difficult to create GUIs that are easy to re-arrange.

-Part of what makes IVD different here is the fact that the visual element's structure is only loosely bound to the model.
-The model's structure is essentially ridgid, but it only enforces it's hierarchy locally; that is, the hierarchy is fixed, but it can be placed anywhere.
+The two points that make IVD different here is that elements are completely symmetric, and the fact that the visual element's structure isn't tightly bound to the model.
+The model only enforces it's hierarchy locally; that is, the hierarchy is fixed, but it can be placed anywhere.
 So you get the power of binding the structure of the layout to a model, but with the flexibility to freely position the elements according to the visual theme, which need not be encoded in the model. ([More on models below](#models)).

-IVD has a completely dynamic, conditional positioning system.
+IVD's structure being symmetric just means that positioning is always conditional.
 An element must choose to position itself within another element.
-There is no "default" hierarchy:
+It always starts out flat:

-    #someElement
+    #
     {
     state someCondition:
         position-within: window;